ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ```
         {: pre}

 3. Create a cluster in your VPC in the same zone as the subnet.
-By default, your cluster is created with a public and a private service endpoint.
-You can use the public service endpoint to access the Kubernetes master, such as to run `kubectl` commands, from your local machine.
-Your worker nodes can communicate with the master on the private service endpoint.
+By default, your cluster is created with a public and a private cloud service endpoint.
+You can use the public cloud service endpoint to access the Kubernetes master, such as to run `kubectl` commands, from your local machine.
+Your worker nodes can communicate with the master on the private cloud service endpoint.
 For more information about the command options, see the [`cluster create vpc-gen2` CLI reference docs](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-gen2).
     ```
     ibmcloud ks cluster create vpc-gen2 --name myvpc-cluster --zone us-south-1 --version 1.19.8 --flavor bx2.2x8 --workers 1 --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID>
     ```